SajalRawat/Aptos-Project-/README.md

 - Optimize the contract into <50 lines
 - Write this README documentation

-This was my first time combining **AI + Web3 learning**, which made the process smoother and much faster 🚀.
+This was my first time combining **AI + Web3 learning**, and it made the process smoother, faster, and more enjoyable 🚀.

 ---